-Did you know there are about 120,000 different kinds of fly?
-The world is blessed (many would say cursed) with all sorts of flies that perform two public services – the first is eating every form of garbage (and poop) known to man, the second is becoming food for a bevy of other creatures.
+Did you know there are about 120,000 different kinds of flies?
+The world is blessed (many would say cursed) with all sorts of flies that perform two public services – the first is eating every form of garbage (and poop) known to man, and the second is becoming food for a bevy of other creatures.
 But despite the best efforts of flies, the majority of us find the fly most annoying.
 Residents of Belleville are no different.
 Read on about common flies and your options for pest control!

 How Do Flies Get Into My Belleville, IL Home?

 While a great question, the answer requires knowing what kind of fly we’re talking about.
-There are five species of flies that are ubiquitous to N. America.
+There are five species of flies that are ubiquitous in N. America.
 Identifying what type of is invading your home is going to be the first step in any kind of pest control or pest prevention.

 Flies Common to N. America

 - Common House Fly – is typically grey and most prevalent during the summer months.
 These flies are attracted to things such as rotting garbage and feces.
 If you are getting them in your home, typically it’s going to be from an opened door/window or even hidden cracks in the walls.
-A female can lay 600 eggs at a time so that they may have been born in your home.
+A female can lay 600 eggs at a time so they may have been born in your home.

 - Fruit Flies – about 1/8 inch long, having a yellowish brown coloring.
-As the name implies, they are attracted to decaying fruits, vegetables and sugary substances like spilled soda or juice.
+As the name implies, they are attracted to decaying fruits, vegetables, and sugary substances like spilled soda or juice.
 If there in your home, there’s a really good chance that they came up through one of the drains.

 - Drain Flies – also called a moth fly, its body is covered with small fury hairs.
 Again as the name implies, these likely came up through a drain as well.